sleekmason/Lilidog/README.md

 - Based on Debian Buster with contrib and non-free sources enabled by default. <br/>
 Debian backport sources can be enabled during installation.

-- Fluxbox now an option.
-A work in progress:)  In the live session, you can switch from Openbox to <br/>
+- In the live session, you can switch from Openbox to <br/>
 Fluxbox and back through the toggles in the menu. <br/> Logging into each separately is also an option <br/>
 The username and password for the live environment is "user", and "live" respectively. <br/>
 Be aware that Conky doesn't always play nice through the toggle, but thats just a click away if needed.